bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 ### Platforms

-In the context of WebAssembly, the _host_ is the browser or stand-alone runtime that runs WebAssembly modules.
+In the context of WebAssembly, a _host_ refers to a WebAssembly runtime capable of executing WebAssembly binaries.
 The _guest_ is the WebAssembly module that is executed by the host.
 (These terms come from virtualization, where a guest is a software-based virtual machine that runs on physical hardware,